ConnorAtherton/walkway/README.md

 ### Options

-There are three different options you can supply to the constructor.

 - **selector** (*mandatory*) - The selector of the parent element (usually will be a specific svg element)
-- **duration** - Time the animation should run for in ms. Default is 400.
+- **duration** - Time the animation should run for, in ms. Default is 400.
 - **easing** - Name of the easing function used for drawing.
 Default is 'easeInOutCubic'.
 You can also supply your own function that will be passed the progress and should return a value in the range of [0, 1];

 ### Easing